SilviaTerra/land-trendr/README.md

    * index_eqn - what equation to use to calculate a single index from a multi-band image
      * e.g. "(B1+B2)/(B3-B2)"
    * line_cost - the cost of adding a line in the segmented least squares algorithm
+   * target_date - when choosing between multiple images in a year, the target_date
+        is used to pick the closest image.
+The year is automatically changed for each set of images.
+        Format: YYYY-MM-DD
    * label_rules - a list of change-labeling rules in the format:
      * name - name of the change label
      * val - what value to use when writing to raster